AyaFergany/GraduationProject-Alzheimer-s-disease-detection/README.md

 database.

+# Methods

-Methods: VGG19, DenseNet121, SqueezeNet architectures, Data Augmentation such as zoom,
+VGG19, DenseNet121, SqueezeNet architectures, Data Augmentation such as zoom,

 rotation.
 The ADNI dataset is a publicly available dataset that includes clinical, imaging, and